fbpx

 That public comment period on the proposed charges for the Central Business District went from December 27th to March 11th.
 There were also four public hearings on the proposed plan.

 A final vote on the plan was passed.
-The program is expected to start as early as June.
+Implementation of the plan is expected to start on June 30th.

 Information on “City of Yes” Initiative